 Ongoing Phase I Clinical Trial.
 We are currently conducting a Phase I multiple rising dose clinical trial to further assess the safety and tolerability profile of TC-2696.
 The trial design provides for 24 healthy volunteers to be randomized into three dose groups, 25mg, 50mg and 100mg.
-In each dose group, six subjects receive TC-2696 twice per day and two subjects receive placebo.
-As of February 15, 2006, we have completed the dosing phase of the trial for both the 25mg and 50mg dose groups.
+In each dose group, six subjects receive TC-2696 and two subjects receive placebo twice per day for ten days.
+We have completed the dosing phase of the trial for both the 25mg and 50mg dose groups.
 TC-2696 was generally well tolerated in both of these dose groups.
 All of the volunteers in the 25mg dose group and all but two of the volunteers in the 50mg dose group completed the trial.
 Of the two volunteers in the 50mg dose group who did not complete the trial, one discontinued participation due to elevated heart rate and dizziness and the other discontinued participation due to anguish and malaise.
 Because we replaced one of these two discontinued volunteers, seven total subjects in the 50mg dose group completed the trial.
 In the 100mg dose group, we suspended further dosing after two of three volunteers discontinued participation in the trial due to dizziness, nausea and, in one case, vomiting.
 Both of these volunteers had received a single dose of TC-2696 prior to discontinuing participation in the trial.
 We did not see comparable effects at 100mg in our completed single rising dose trial of TC-2696.
 Based on in vitro metabolism studies of TC-2696 that we subsequently conducted, we currently believe that the different effects of 100mg in our single rising dose trial and our multiple rising dose trial may be due to the primary metabolic pathway of TC-2696 and genetic differences with respect to that pathway.
 We are currently exploring potential causes of the different effects and plan to evaluate whether to continue dosing at 100mg following the completion of our analysis.
+If we complete the 100mg dose group of the trial, we plan to consider expanding the trial to include a 150mg dose group.
+We expect that, if we complete the 100mg dose group or add a 150mg dose group for this trial, we will include only subjects who are efficient metabolizers through the primary metabolic pathway of TC-2696.

 In addition to assessing safety and tolerability, we are also using the same surrogate measure that we used in our completed Phase I single rising dose trial of TC-2696 in this Phase I multiple rising dose trial to provide an indication of the potential efficacy of this product candidate as a treatment for pain.
-We expect the results of this trial to be available in the first half of 2006.
-If the results are favorable, we plan to advance TC-2696 into Phase II clinical development.
+We have received results on the surrogate measure from the 25mg and 50mg dose groups.
+In both dose groups, we observed a strong trend in favor of